Ashah99-git/PinFailureDetection-Vision/README.md

 # PinFailureDetection-Vision
-Detection of Soldering failure by integration DeepLearning techniques to "Die and Pry" Experiment
+Detection of Soldering failure by integrating DeepLearning techniques to "Die and Pry" Experiment

 # Flow Chart